 These drugs include the following:

 Antipsychotic drugs: These drugs are often used to control the agitation and outbursts that may accompany advanced dementia.
-However, these drugs tend to be effective only in people who have hallucinations, delusions, or paranoia in addition to dementia—that is, in people who have a psychosis.
+However, these drugs tend to be effective only in people who have hallucinations, delusions, or paranoia (psychotic behavior) in addition to dementia.
 These drugs can also have serious side effects, such as drowsiness, shakiness, and worsening of confusion.
 Newer antipsychotic drugs (such as aripiprazole, olanzapine, risperidone, and quetiapine) have fewer side effects.
 However, these drugs, if used for a long time, may increase blood sugar levels (a disorder called hyperglycemia) and fat (lipid) levels (a disorder called hyperlipidemia) and increase the risk of type 2 diabetes.
-In older people with psychosis and dementia, these drugs may increase the risk of stroke and death.
-Antipsychotic drugs should be used only when people with dementia also have a psychosis.
+In older people with psychotic behavior and dementia, these drugs may increase the risk of stroke and death.
+Antipsychotic drugs should be used only when dementia is accompanied by psychotic behavior.

 Antiseizure drugs: These drugs, otherwise used to control seizures, may be used to control violent outbursts.
 They include carbamazepine, gabapentin, and valproate.

 Sedatives (including benzodiazepines such as lorazepam) are sometimes used for a short time to relieve anxiety related to a particular event, but such treatment is not recommended for the long term.

 Antidepressants, usually selective serotonin reuptake inhibitors, are used only when people with dementia also have depression.